 Step 5: Zombie Make Up and Cosmetics

-Depending on what state of decay the zombie corpse was in before it was brought to life, it might have peeling or flaking skin and bits of flesh hanging off.
-Nails might be blue or black for which nail polish comes in handy.
+Depending on what state your zombie character is in, it might have dirty looking skin and clothes that are torn and hanging off.
+Nails might be colored in blue or black for which nail polish comes in handy.

 Get Some Walking Dead Zombie Eyes

-As the undead are a corpse which has been brought back to life, you wouldn't expect them to have nice, healthy looking skin.
-Their flesh would be paler than your normal skin tone and is often shown as gray.
+You wouldn't expect these fictional characters to have nice, healthy looking skin.
+Their flesh might be paler than your normal skin tone and is often shown as gray.
 The skin around the eyes often looks sunken and hollow and this look can be made using gray, black and purple skin paints or eye shadow around the eyes, but don't overdo it or you'll look like a panda.

 Related Content You Should Also Love: